Republican Study Committee: Political issues

 On June 16, 2010, the committee issued a press release critical of the administration of U.S. President Barack Obama for negotiating an agreement with energy company BP to waive the $75 million federal limit on oil company liability for oil spills.
 The statement called the agreement requiring BP to set aside $20 billion to pay damage claims for the Deepwater Horizon oil spill a "Chicago-style political shakedown" by the White House.

-In July 2013, the Republican Study Committee barred The Heritage Foundation employees from attending its weekly meeting in the Capitol, reversing a decades-old policy, over disagreements about the farm bill.
+In July 2013, the Republican Study Committee barred the Heritage Foundation employees from attending its weekly meeting in the Capitol, reversing a decades-old policy, over disagreements about the farm bill.

-In June 2015, the Republican Study Committee reacted to the Supreme Court decision that legalized same-sex marriage, calling it "a loss for democratic self-government" and stating "we should work to promote the truth of marriage between a man and a woman."
+In June 2015, the Republican Study Committee reacted to the Supreme Court's Obergefell v.
+Hodges ruling that the U.S. Constitution guaranteed the right to marry to same-sex couples, calling it "a loss for democratic self-government" and stating "we should work to promote the truth of marriage between a man and a woman."

 In 2021, their policy positions included maintaining the Hyde Amendment, constructing a wall on the southern border, and ending perceived censorship of conservative-leaning content.

+In 2026, the Republican Study Committee unveiled its framework for a second reconciliation bill (following the One Big Beautiful Bill Act in 2024) with the stated goal of making the American Dream affordable again.
+It argues that three things are pricing families out of the American Dream: housing costs, healthcare costs, and energy costs; it claimed its blueprint provides solutions for all three.